harjotdadhwal/harjotdadhwal.github.io/nps_page.md

 ## NPS Driver Analysis using effect-based Kano Model
 *Topic Modeling*
-The notebook was built using [GitHub Pages]((https://github.com/harjotdadhwal/Topic-Modelling-using-LDA))
+The notebook was built using [GitHub](https://github.com/harjotdadhwal/Topic-Modelling-using-LDA)

 **Project Abstract:**
 The advent of e-commerce has resulted in a smaller, but more competitive battleground for retailers.